-For the last few years I’ve picked a watchword to epitomize my approach to the coming year.
+In recent years, I’ve formed the habit of choosing a watchword to epitomize my approach to the coming twelve months.
 It’s less prescriptive than a set of resolutions.
-More of a theme, in the sense of “an idea that recurs and pervades.”
+I see it as a theme.
+An idea that recurs and pervades.